Finding better ways to provide the materials the world needs

 Our mining leases on Western Cape York are spread over almost 4,000 km2, including traditional Indigenous land.

-Our Weipa operations have three Aboriginal Agreements with 12 Traditional Owner groups.
+Our Weipa operations have 3 Aboriginal Agreements with 12 Traditional Owner groups.
 These agreements - the Western Cape Communities Co-existence Agreement (WCCCA), the Ely Bauxite Mining Project Agreement (EBMPA) and the Weipa Township Agreement - ensure local Indigenous people have a say in how the benefits of mining are used to support current and future generations.
 And that is not just financial benefits, but education, training, cultural heritage protection and employment too.

 We aim to thoughtfully steward the land on which we operate.